 However (just my opinion), otherwise, other than with the system's hot shoe speedlight flash, Auto White Balance is a mixed bag... it tries to analyze the picture results, and shifts the three RGB channels to have equal brightness levels.
 That may or may not be correct, it depends on chance (scene content, light color, etc).
 So then (without any Flash Color Temperature Information reported), Flash White Balance seems better, at least it knows the light should be generic flash color (which is about the same as daylight).

 The background shown here is Savage #27 Thunder Gray seamless roll paper.
 You can change its brightness with the background light power level or distance (anywhere from white to black), or radically change its color with a colored filter on the background light.
 A red filter shown used here.

 You can create colored backgrounds with a colored filter on the flash that is illuminating your studio background.
 The filtered light will change the color of the background, perhaps to better compliment your subjects clothing color.
 The background flash power level adjusts the brightness of the new color.

 Keep the background back far enough back so there is no risk of colored light reflection back onto your subject.
 And your main light may wash it out some unless the background is farther back.
 At least six feet behind subject, maybe eight or ten feet is better.

-A gray background is very practical, and normally a best choice itself, but also easily changed to other colors.
+A medium gray background is very practical, and is normally a great choice itself.
+Lighting intensity changes its shade of light/dark, and it is also easily changed to other colors with filters.
 The filter colors can come out a strong color on a darker background, arguably a bit much color for portraits.
+And arguably rather weak on a white background.
+Middle gray is hard to beat.
 Both the filter selection and the background light power level can affect color results.
 Some experimentation will be helpful.